Vaccine advice for parents and carers

 The JCVI adds that “Recommendations on vaccinating children with other underlying conditions will be reviewed after the initial roll-out phase by which time additional data on use of the vaccines in adults should allow a better assessment of risks and benefits.”
 This could mean that in the future other CEV children could be offered a vaccine before it is approved for widespread use in children.

 Scottish Government’s coronavirus (Covid-19): vaccine deployment plan https://www.gov.scot/publications/coronavirus-covid-19-vaccine-deployment-plan-2021/

 Public Health Agency Northern Ireland Information materials on the COVID-19 Vaccination Programme https://www.publichealth.hscni.net/covid-19-coronavirus/northern-ireland-covid-19-vaccination-programme/covid-19-vaccination-0

-The information on this page is reviewed weekly.
-Last reviewed 24/02/21
+The information on this page is every two weeks.
+Last reviewed 13/05/21

 Callum Campbell, WellChild Family Information Officer